-Of those responding In-Scope Suppliers, 3% reported one or more of the 3TG metals as necessary to the functionality or production of the products they manufactured for the Company.
-Further due diligence (as described below) was undertaken to ascertain the chain and custody of the identified 3TG metals.
+Of those responding In-Scope Suppliers, 0% reported one or more of the 3TG metals as necessary to the functionality or production of the products they manufactured for the Company.
+Based on the responses received, the Company was unable to confirm or form the basis for a reasonable belief whether any of the 3TG metals used in products manufactured for the Company originated from the Covered Countries, or came from recycled or scrap sources.
+A description of the standard due diligence process undertaken by the Company to ascertain the chain and custody of any identified 3TG metals is described below.

 3. Due Diligence

 A. Design of Due Diligence

-The Company's due diligence measures were designed to conform, in all material respects, with the due diligence framework presented by the Organisation for Economic Co-operation and Development (OECD) in the publication OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas: Second Edition, OECD Publishing (OECD Guidance) and related Supplements on Tin, Tantalum, and Tungsten and on Gold.
+The Company's due diligence measures are designed to conform, in all material respects, with the due diligence framework presented by the Organisation for Economic Co-operation and Development ("OECD") in the publication OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas: Second Edition, OECD Publishing (OECD Guidance) and related Supplements on Tin, Tantalum, and Tungsten and on Gold.

 B. Due Diligence Performed

 The Company performed its due diligence as follows: